suzannejmatthews/aosk/chapter1.md

 # And so, our story begins...

 It was a beautiful fine day on the farm where our story starts.
 Ruby the cat was enjoying the warm sunshine streaming into her window.
-Her human, Jerr, was on the computer.
+Her human, Gerry, was on the computer.
 All felt right with the world.

 ![panel1](http://www.suzannejmatthews.com/images/aosk/chapter1/panel1.PNG)

 Ruby's friend, Pixel, fluttered to the window.
 "Psst!
 Ruby!"
 Pixel called.
-"You should see what Jerr is doing!"
+"You should see what Gerry is doing!"

 ![panel2](http://www.suzannejmatthews.com/images/aosk/chapter1/panel2.PNG)

-Ruby glanced at Jerr's screen.
+Ruby glanced at Gerry's screen.
 Her human was looking at cats on the internet!

 "Oh no!" yowled Ruby.
 She was so confused.
 Cats?
 On the Internet?
-Jerr spent a lot of time on the internet, yes, but Ruby never thought that her human would be looking at cats.
-What on earth was Jerr up to?
+Gerry spent a lot of time on the internet, yes, but Ruby never thought that her human would be looking at cats.
+What on earth was Gerry up to?

 "What to do, what to do?" she thought.
 She had to get to the bottom of this!

 ![panel3](http://www.suzannejmatthews.com/images/aosk/chapter1/panel3.PNG)

-Jerr got up and suddenly walked out the door.
+Gerry got up and suddenly walked out the door.
 Ruby smiled.
-Jerr didn't know her secret.
-Jerr had no idea that Ruby was no ordinary cat.
+Gerry didn't know her secret.
+Gerry had no idea that Ruby was no ordinary cat.

 ![panel4](http://www.suzannejmatthews.com/images/aosk/chapter1/panel4.PNG)